JasonNyam/School-project/README.md

 # School-project
-Here is one project on Matlab I did with a classmate. you can find context and details in the pdf file.
+Here is one project on Matlab I did with a classmate.
+The goal was to create an algorithm that can differenciate the voice and the melodie in a song and label the voice of couple singers.
+You will find context and details in the file "Singer recognition.pdf"